AICC/CMI-5_Spec_Current/cmi5_spec.md

 ### 8.2.1 Overview
 The LMS MUST include the <strong><em>fetch</em></strong> name/value pair in the launch URL.
 The AU MUST make an HTTP POST to the <strong><em>fetch</em></strong> URL to retrieve an authorization token.
 Note than an HTTP GET is not allowed in order to prevent caching of the request.

-The <strong><em>fetch</em></strong> URL MUST return a JSON structure using a Content-Type of "application/json".
+The <strong><em>fetch</em></strong> URL response MUST include an HTTP status code of "200" for a valid request (including one that generates error as described in Section 8.2.3 Errors).
+The response MUST have a Content-Type of "application/json".
+The response body MUST be a JSON structure.
 The structure MUST be an object with the property <code>auth-token</code> in the first successful response.
 An example JSON structure is shown below:
 ```javascript
 {
   "auth-token": "QWxhZGRpbjpvcGVuIHNlc2FtZQ=="